ken00alx/alx-zero_day/README.md

 My first commit
-How to become a git guru log on to </b>
+How to become a git guru log on to <b>
-www.learninggitbranching.js.org and
+www.learninggitbranching.js.org </b>and
 pratice